Bootstrapping, autonomous testing, and initialization system for Si/Si$_x$Ge$_{1-x}$ multi-quantum-dot devices: Summary and outlook

+Importantly, the single-button-press testing and characterization process is demonstrated at $1.3$~\si{\kelvin}, eliminating the need for a full millikelvin cooldown for the device initialization.
+This result is particularly important as work advances toward ``hot,'' large-scale spin-based quantum processors.
+BATIS can also serve as a screening tool before cooling a dilution refrigerator to reach millikelvin temperatures, if cold operation is desired.

-Previous studies have demonstrated device-agnostic algorithms for certain subsets of QD device-tuning tasks, such as setting QD topologies~\cite{Ziegler22-TRA, Zubchenko24-ABQ} or charge-state classifications~\cite{Durrer19-ATQ, Ziegler22-TAR}.
-However, these algorithms presuppose that device characterization and foundational tuning steps---such as determining gate functionality, defining the QD channel(s), or locating regions of interest for the coarse-tuning regime---have already been performed.
-BATIS fills this gap, bringing device characterization easily within reach for linear QD arrays and paving the way toward fully automatic control.
-When linked together, the proposed subroutines form an autonomous system for controlling arbitrary QD devices up to any desired level of characterization, putting QD qubit systems on the path to scalable quantum computing.
+Previous studies have demonstrated device-agnostic algorithms for certain subsets of QD-device-tuning tasks, such as setting QD topologies~\cite{Ziegler22-TRA, Zubchenko24-ABQ} or charge-state classifications~\cite{Durrer19-ATQ, Ziegler22-TAR}.
+These algorithms presuppose that device characterization and foundational tuning steps---such as determining gate functionality, defining the QD channel(s), or locating regions of interest for the coarse-tuning regime---have already been performed.
+BATIS helps to fill this gap, enabling bootstrapping of gate-defined devices in which current paths are entirely defined by gate voltages whose values cannot be known in advance.